SynthstromAudible/DelugeFirmware/docs/community_features.md

     * When On, the Deluge will illuminate the shift button when shift is active.
 Mostly useful in conjunction with sticky shift.
-* `Grain FX (GRFX)`
-    * When On, `GRAIN` will be a selectable option in the `MOD FX TYPE` category.
-Resource intensive, recommended to only use one instance per song or resample and remove instance afterwards.
 * `Enable DX Shortcuts (DX7S)`
     * When On, full access is granted to the relevant DX UI behaviors (see [DX7 Synth Documentation]).
 * `Emulated Display (EMUL)`